Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 The Landmarks

-Is Malta a good place to visit for sightseeing addicts?
+Is Malta a good place to visit if you love sightseeing?
 Yes!

 As I’ve mentioned, Malta is steeped in history, so the landmarks you can visit are pretty incredible.
-Here are a few must-see spots:
+Here are a few noteworthy spots:

 - St John’s Co-Cathedral in Valletta: Built by the Order of St. John in the 16th century.

-- The Grandmaster’s Palace in Valletta: The palace of the Grand Master of the Knights of St. John (temporarily closed).
+- The Grandmaster’s Palace in Valletta: The palace of the Grand Master of the Knights of St. John.

 - Fort St. Angelo in Birgu: Built in the 13th-16th centuries.